Research Lab

 Honey bee breeding program

 WSU is home to a nationally recognized breeding program for honey bees.
-Researchers import genetics from the best bee colonies from around the world and establish new lines in Washington.
-In addition to distributing these new genetics to queen producers across the country, WSU runs a breeding program for bees well-adapted to the climate of the Pacific Northwest.
+To diversify the U.S. honey bee gene pool, bee semen of European stocks collected in their native range have been imported to enhance domestic breeding programs.
+These stocks are available to queen producers and beekeepers across the country.
+WSU Bee Program runs a breeding program for bees that are well-adapted to the climate of the Pacific Northwest.